Siphon880gh/devbrain/AWS Cloud/AWS PHP Milestones, with YAML.md

 ## Milestones for connecting your domain to AWS PHP

-Certainly!
 Here's a detailed breakdown with key learning objectives for each milestone in learning AWS for hosting a PHP web page:

 ### Milestone 1: Basic Understanding of AWS
 **Objectives**: